Parker H. French: Durango, San Luis Obispo, Sacramento, 1850–54

 Things continued badly for the brig.
 Early in September, after more than two weeks of beating along the coast, Noyes put in at Cave Landing, on San Luis Bay, in San Luis Obispo County, California, again seeking provision.
 This was not by any means a regular port-of-call.
 There was no wharf, no dock.
 No matter, everyone but Noyes abandoned ship.
 French, a notorious criminal, found himself broke, friendless, and carrying all he owned in a remote, scarcely populated "cow county."

-But by January the land-grant dons who ran the county had appointed the smooth talking French as their District Attorney at $500 a year.
+But by January, the land-grant dons who ran the county had appointed the smooth talking French as their District Attorney at $500 a year.
 That fall he was elected overwhelmingly to represent the county in the State Legislature.
 He sailed to New York and collected Lucretia and his daughter, returning with them to the Bay Area at the end of 1853.
-He served one term as an Assemblyman, unsurprisingly serving on the Ways and Means Committee.
+He served one term as an Assemblyman, serving on the Ways and Means Committee.